The Importance of Attendance

 If your child can’t go to school.

-If your child is unable to attend because of illness or injury, your school and local council will provide support to make sure their education doesn’t suffer.
+If your child is unable to attend school because of illness or injury, your school and local council should provide support to make sure their education doesn’t suffer.

 The school should: